Local Citation Software

 Without measurement, you cannot optimize.
 Citation tracking software provides the data you need to assess your efforts and make informed decisions about where to invest further resources.

 The most important metric is overall citation accuracy.
 I track this as the percentage of your total citations that display correct, identical NAP information.
-Aim for 100% accuracy, but realistically, scores above 95% are excellent and typically support strong local rankings.
-Anything below 90% requires immediate corrective action.
+Aim for 100 percent accuracy, but realistically, scores above 95 percent are excellent and typically support strong local rankings.
+Anything below 90 percent requires immediate corrective action.
+I have seen businesses with 70 percent accuracy regain two to three local pack positions simply by cleaning up inconsistencies—the correlation is that direct.

 Local search ranking changes should also be monitored in conjunction with citation work.
 While correlation is not always causation, improvements in citation accuracy and breadth often precede improvements in local pack rankings.
 Use your citation software alongside rank-tracking tools to identify patterns over time.
 A jump in rankings following a citation cleanup campaign is a strong indicator that your efforts are paying off.

 BrightLocal’s citation trust research regularly publishes data on the impact of citation consistency on consumer trust, which can help you build a business case for continued investment in citation management.
-Their findings consistently show that consumers are far less likely to engage with businesses that have inconsistent or inaccurate listings.
+Their findings consistently show that consumers are far less likely to engage with businesses that have inconsistent or inaccurate listings—one study found that 80 percent of consumers lose trust in a business if they find incorrect contact information online.

 Overcoming Common Challenges in Citation Management